hawk/lux/doc/lux.md

                strings, one on each line.
 The doc strings are indented with a tab char for each doc level.

+**--rerun Result**
+Rerun old test cases.
+The test case candidates are found by parsing old log summary files.
+If any `File` is explicitly given on command line these files are interpreted as log directories possibly containing summary log files.
+If no `File` is given the log directory referred to by the `latest_run` link is used.

+For each found test case its result must have the same outcome or higher (worse) than `Result`.`Result` is an enum whose names and relative values are as follows:

+    enable < success < skip < warning < fail < error < disable

+For example `--rerun=fail` implies that all old test cases whose outcome is fail or error will be rerun.

+Default is `disabled`, which means that this behavior is disabled.

+**-r**
+A shortcut for `--rerun=fail`.

 **--file\_pattern**
 Specify file pattern for scripts to be executed when a directory is given.
 Defaults to `.*.lux$`.